boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 > **NOTE:**  By default, 1000 records are displayed for optimized Grid rendering performance (100 records in mobile view), and additional rows will be scrolled virtually on-demand.

-> **NOTE:**  If any of the Grid columns have conditional formatting, bar template, or KPI applied, only 100 records will be fetched by default and then scrolled on-demand.
+> **NOTE:**  If any of the Grid columns have advanced settings, bar template, or KPI applied, only 100 records will be fetched by default and then scrolled on-demand.

 #### Hidden column section